 - Refer, investigate or admit your patient for specialist care when it is clinically appropriate to do so

-- 'Refer via the 2-week pathway' should still be adhered to.
+Referrals via the 2-week pathway should still be adhered to

-- Outside of UTC (urgent suspected cancer) referrals (formerly two-week-wait), consider writing a professional referral letter rather than using a locally imposed proforma/referral form - these are not contractual, use and quote BMA guidance/sample wording.
+Outside of urgent suspected cancer referrals (formerly two-week-wait), consider writing a professional referral letter rather than using a locally imposed proforma/referral form - these are not contractual - use and quote BMA guidance/sample wording.

-Switch off GPConnect Update Record functionality that permits the entry of coding into the GP clinical record by third-party providers.
+Switch off GP Connect (Update Record) functionality that permits the entry of coding into the GP clinical record by third-party providers.
+The majority of practices undertook this action during the summer 2024.

 Update: Better digital telephony